New York Mercantile Exchange: Goods

 For years, the NYMEX traders had done a large business trading futures of Maine's potato crop.
 According to Leah McGrath Goodman's 2011 book The Asylum, manipulation in this market was commonplace, performed by various parties including potato inspectors and NYMEX traders.
 The worst incident was the 1970s potato bust, when Idaho potato magnate J. R. Simplot allegedly went short in huge numbers, leaving a large amount of contracts unsettled at the expiration date, resulting in a large number of defaulted delivery contracts.
 A public outcry followed, and the newly created Commodity Futures Trading Commission held hearings.
-NYMEX was barred not only from continuing to trade in potatoes futures, but from entering any new area in which it hadn't traded before.
+NYMEX was barred not only from continuing to trade in potato futures, but from entering any new area in which it hadn't traded before.
 NYMEX's reputation was severely damaged, because, as future chairman Michel Marks told Goodman in his book, "The essence of an exchange is the sanctity of its contract."